Five Drinks That Are Bad For Your Voice

 1. Green tea

-Everyone goes on about green tea these days and for good reason; it’s packed with antioxidants and has a plethora of other health benefits.
-BUT it is terrible for your voice. green tea has a really drying effect and reduces the lubrication around your vocal folds making you more susceptible to developing things like a sore throat (at best) or a vocal node (at worst).
+Green team actually has a really drying effect on the throat and reduces the lubrication around your vocal folds making you more susceptible to developing things like a sore throat (at best) or a vocal node (at worst).

 Unless you are lactose intolerant, milk is pretty good for you.
 It is packed with calcium and it has been debated that it can actually help with weight loss.
 However, milk is the #1 cause for phlegm build up in singers and phlegm is every singer’s worst enemy.